CristianCristea/launch_school/concepts/nested_data_structures_and_copy.md

 - **when you modify the inner collection of the copy by referencing the elements directly, the original will be modified**
 - **when you modify the inner collection itself, the original array is not modified**
+- **important is the collection on which you call the method upon - if an inner elem is also a collection and you call a method on it you will modify it**

 ```ruby
 # A